Skip to main content

 When to Use Each Check

 Store the verificationRef returned from each successful check.
-If a customer has already been verified, you do not need to call the API again.
-Re-checking costs you API quota and adds unnecessary latency to the customer experience.
+If a customer has already been verified, you don’t need to call the API again.
+Re-checking costs API quota and adds latency for the customer.

 Handling Verification Results

 The identity check passed.
 Store the verificationRef against the customer record and proceed with onboarding.
-You do not need to store any PII from the check — the ref is your audit trail.
+You don’t need to store any PII from the check.
+The ref is your audit trail.

-The names do not match.
-Either the wrong BVN/NIN was entered, or the customer’s identity information does not match.Recommended approach: Reject the verification attempt.
-Allow the customer to re-enter their BVN/NIN in case of a typo.
-Log the attempt for fraud monitoring purposes.
+The names don’t match.
+Either the wrong BVN/NIN was entered, or the customer’s identity information doesn’t match.Recommended approach: Reject the verification attempt.
+Let the customer re-enter their BVN/NIN in case of a typo.
+Log the attempt for fraud monitoring.

-The verification service could not be reached, or the BVN/NIN was not found in the registry.
-This is different from a no-match — it means the check could not be completed.Recommended approach: Retry once after a short delay.
-If it fails again, surface a friendly error to the customer and allow them to try again later.
-Do not block the customer permanently for a transient API failure.HTTP 422 means the BVN/NIN format is invalid (check the length and that it contains only digits).
-HTTP 404 means the BVN/NIN was not found in the registry.
+The verification service couldn’t be reached, or the BVN/NIN was not found in the registry.
+This is different from a no-match.
+It means the check couldn’t be completed.Recommended approach: Retry once after a short delay.
+If it fails again, surface a friendly error to the customer and let them try again later.
+Don’t block the customer permanently for a transient API failure.HTTP 422 means the BVN/NIN format is invalid (check the length and that it contains only digits).
+HTTP 404 means the BVN/NIN wasn’t found in the registry.

 Rate Limits